DevsketchCode/ASPNET_BetaAirlinesMVC/README.md

 <h1>Beta Airlines</h1>
 This website was created with ASP.NET MVC using C#. <br>
 This connects to an Microsoft SQL database that stores the user, flight, and message data.<br>
-There are 3 separate user access roles, applying the appropriate restrictions for their role.
-(Guest, Manager, and Admin)
+There are 3 separate user access roles, applying the appropriate restrictions for each.
+(Guest, Manager, and Admin)<br>
+The administrator would have the ability to add more roles and have full access to setting up flights, airports, users, etc.<br>
+The manager has limited administrative privileges, but are able to manage users and messages that come in through the contact form. <br>
+Users are limited to just being able to book a flight and see their own flights that they have booked already. <br>
 <h2>Some Screenshots</h2>
 <h3>Home</h3>
 <img src="Screenshots/BetaAirlinesMVC_01_Home.jpg">